beinghorizontal/news_feed/README.md

 pip install git+https://github.com/DeepHorizons/tts

-As you can see we wil use deephorizon tts lib instead of gTTS which has some issues with Python3 and it requires internet connection. deephorizon uses native tts engine.
+As you can see we will use deephorizon tts lib instead of gTTS which have some issues with Python3 and it requires an internet connection.
+Deephorizon uses native tts engine, it is fast as tts conversion will be local.
 Though it is windows only solution.

+I have included rss feed for Moneycontrol, WSJ and cryptocurrency rss feed from cointelegraph.
+Uncomment the one which you intend to use.